Shared Departmental Account Request Form (Faculty and Staff)

 - Fill in the necessary information and click OK.

-If you want your primary account and shared account to be displayed in the same window on OWA (Office 365 Web Access):
+If you want your primary account and shared account to be displayed in the same window on OWA (Office 365 Web App):

-- Right click on your name on the left hand side of the window directly above your inbox.
+- Right click on "Folders" on the left hand side of the window directly above your inbox.

 - A new window will pop up with a search bar and an "Add" button.
-Type in the name of your shared account and hit enter.
+Type in the name of your shared account and press Enter.

-- You should see your mailbox come up, just choose it and click the "Add" button.
+- You should see your mailbox come up, select it and click the "Add" button.

 - Your new shared mailbox should appear below your main account.
-Select it and it will expand to display the shared account Inbox etc...
+You can expand it display the shared account Inbox and other folders.